Homothetic Polygons and Beyond: Intersection Graphs, Recognition, and Maximum Clique: The number of maximal cliques

 \end{proof}

-\section{Towards higher dimensions}
+\subsection{Towards higher dimensions}

-In this section we generalize the concept of intersection graphs of convex polygons to arbitrary dimensions.
+In this section we generalize the concept of intersection graphs of convex polygons to arbitrary number of dimensions.
 The definitions we use here are straightforward generalizations of the definitions for the 2-dimensional case.

 For a polytope $P$, let $\dim(P)$ denote its dimension.
 Let $\L^d$ be the set of all $(d-1)$-dimensional hyperplanes in $\rr^d$, containing the origin point.
 For any $L \in \binom{\L^d}{k}$, by $\P^d(L)$ we denote the set of all polytopes in $\rr^d$, whose every facet (i.e., a $(d-1)$-dimensional face) is parallel to one of the hyperplanes in $L$.
 By $\P^d(k)$ we denote the set $\bigcup_{L \in \binom{\L^d}{k}} \P^d(L)$.